jogro/kraftverk/README.md

     </repository>
 </repositories>
 ```

-### Introduction

-#### A configurable and mockable DataSource
-A common use case is that you need to implement functionality that uses a DataSource.
-Probably you
-want the DataSource to be configurable, so you can specify different urls, user names, pool sizes etc,
-depending on the environments your application is going to be deployed in.
-You might also want to pass in
-certain information by use of environment variables or system properties.

 The project is under heavy development and more documentation is to come.
 Until then have a look at the
 sample files below.